 The School Readiness Group is designed to support the successful transition of young children with autism into mainstream primary school.
-A pilot of the group ran from September 2019 to February 2020 and we’re currently reviewing our results and seeking further funding.

 Children with autism are four times more likely to be permanently excluded from school than any other child1, with 60% of mainstream teachers feeling that they are inadequately prepared to teach children with autism2.

-Learning Support Assistants attend the training with their pupil and become skilled in giving enough support to enhance academic progress and develop independence, and in supporting behaviour for learning by using positive reinforcement and the principles of Applied Behaviour Analysis.
+Learning Support Assistants will attend the training with their pupil and become skilled in giving enough support to enhance academic progress and develop independence, and in supporting behaviour for learning by using positive reinforcement and the principles of Applied Behaviour Analysis.